pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`radar_sweep`

-This code creates a radar sweep animation using the Arcade library in Python.
-It defines a Radar class that updates the angle of the sweep and draws the radar line and outline.
-The MyGame class sets up the window and handles updating and drawing the radar.
-The main function initializes the game and starts the event loop.
+This example demonstrates how to create an animation using the `Arcade` library in Python.
+Specifically, it showcases how to implement a radar sweep animation where a line rotates around a center point to simulate a radar scan.
+The code utilizes object-oriented programming to define a `Radar` class with methods for updating the angle of the sweep and drawing the radar line on the screen.
+By manipulating trigonometric functions like `sin` and `cos`, the animation creates a smooth rotating effect.
+Additionally, the `MyGame` class extends `arcade.Window` to manage the game loop, updating the animation, and rendering the graphics on the screen.

 resizable_window.py
 -------------------